a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 ### `pagination_model` API Model

 In order to send a paginated list of widgets as part of an HTTP response, we need to serialize it to JSON.
-I explained the purpose of API Models and how Flask-RESTPlus uses them to serialize database objects in <a href="/series/flask-api-tutorial/part-4/#user-model-api-model">Part 4</a>.
+I explained the purpose of API Models and how Flask-RESTx uses them to serialize database objects in <a href="/series/flask-api-tutorial/part-4/#user-model-api-model">Part 4</a>.
 If you need a refresher, please review it.

-First, we need to update the import statements in `src/flask_api_tutorial/api/widgets/dto.py` to include the Flask-RESTPlus `Model` class, as well as a bunch of classes from the `fields` module .
+First, we need to update the import statements in `src/flask_api_tutorial/api/widgets/dto.py` to include the Flask-RESTx `Model` class, as well as a bunch of classes from the `fields` module .
 Add **Line 6** and **Line 7** and save the file:

 ```python {linenos=table,hl_lines=["6-7"]}
 """Parsers and serializers for /widgets API endpoints."""